danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Extensions-Article.md

 This article describes extensions that EmojiKit provides.

-EmojiKit has String and Character extensions that can be used to detect and handle emojis, for instance:
+EmojiKit has emoji-related String and Character extensions, for instance:

 ```swift
 "Hello!".containsEmoji          // false